retrography/data-management/exercises/exercise_01.markdown

 ## Part 2

-- How many people are there in the class?
+1) How many people are there in the class?
-- How many registered or web-registered students are there in the class?
+2) How many registered or web-registered students are there in the class?
-- Write a query that shows the number of students in their 2nd year
+3) Write a query that returns the number of students in their 2nd year
-- Write a query that shows the average seniority of students who are "Web Registered"
+4) Write a query that returns the average seniority of students who are "Web Registered"
-- Write a query that shows the average seniority of students who are "Registered"
+5) Write a query that returns the average seniority of students who are "Registered"
-- Write a query that compares the average seniority of each of the two groups above.
+6) Write a query that returns the average seniority of each of the two groups above.
 Are the "Web Registered" students more senior?
-- Write a query that sorts the students by their seniority
+7) Write a query that sorts the students by their seniority
-- Write a query that fetches the row related to the person with the highest level of seniority
+8) Write a query that fetches the row related to the person with the highest level of seniority
-- Write a query that fetches a list of distinct majors we have in the class
+9) Write a query that fetches a list of distinct majors we have in the class
-- Write a query that fetches a list of distinct majors and the number of people in them
+10) Write a query that fetches a list of distinct majors and the number of people in them
-- Write a query that fetches a list of distinct majors with more than two students, as well as the cumulative McGill experience of the individuals in those majors
+11) Write a query that fetches a list of distinct majors with more than two students, as well as the cumulative McGill experience of the individuals in those majors